Nikolas Tsattalios

-Nikolas Constantinos Tsattalios (born 1 March 1990) is an Australian footballer who plays for Sydney Olympic FC.
+Nikolas Constantinos Tsattalios (born 1 March 1990) is an Australian soccer player who plays for Sydney Olympic FC.

 Club career

 Tsattalios grew up in Sydney playing for his local Carss Park Soccer Club, alongside former Sydney FC teammate Dean Bouzanis.

 Sydney FC

 Tsattalios made his A-League debut on 12 October 2007 against Perth Glory as a second-half substitute.
 He played just five games for Sydney and eventually was released by the club.

 He was signed by the Newcastle Jets for the 2009 AFC Champions League on a six-month contract with the option of an extension into the A-League 2009-10 season.

 Sydney Olympic

 Sydney Olympic signed Tsattalios for the 2010 NSW Premier League season.

 Sutherland Sharks

 Tsattalios signed for the Sutherland Sharks for the 2011 NSW Premier League season.

 Wellington Phoenix

 On 19 July 2011, it was announced that Tsattalios had signed with the Wellington Phoenix in the A-League.